-- We have incurred significant losses in the past and will experience losses in the future. - We may not have sufficient cash available to make interest or principal payments on our indebtedness when due, and we may be unable to find additional sources of capital to fund our operations. - Our revenue is concentrated with a small number of customers. - Our product depends on our ability to operate within the EHR (as defined below) systems of our customers, and if we are unable to access these systems, then our operations and business and operating results could be harmed. - If we fail to successfully develop and introduce new products and features to existing products or fail to increase the automation of our existing products, our revenues, operating results and reputation could suffer. - Our revenues are dependent on our ability to maintain and expand existing customer relationships and our ability to attract new customers. - We have competitors who are much larger than we are, have more financial resources, and have a more recognizable brand, all of which may make it hard for us to maintain and execute our growth strategy. - Our significant international operations subject us to additional risks that can adversely affect our business results of operations and financial condition. - If we fail to increase market awareness of our brand and products, expand our sales and marketing operations, improve our sales execution, and increase our sales channels, our business could be harmed. - Due to the COVID-19 pandemic, we have taken certain precautions to keep our MDSs (as defined below) and employees safe that could harm our business. - We may require additional capital to support our business growth, and such capital may not be available.
+- We have incurred significant losses in the past and will experience losses in the future. - We may not have sufficient cash available to make interest or principal payments on our indebtedness when due, and we may be unable to find additional sources of capital to fund our operations. - Our revenue is concentrated with a small number of customers. - Our product depends on our ability to operate within the EHR (as defined below) systems of our customers, and if we are unable to access these systems, then our operations and business and operating results could be harmed. - If we fail to successfully develop and introduce new products and features to existing products or fail to increase the automation of our existing products, our revenues, operating results and reputation could suffer. - · Our revenues are dependent on our ability to maintain and expand existing customer relationships and our ability to attract new customers. - We have competitors who are much larger than we are, have more financial resources, and have a more recognizable brand, all of which may make it hard for us to maintain and execute our growth strategy. - A number of new competitors have entered the market in the last year using large language models to accelerate their ability to generate an automated note.
+A number of these new entrants are well funded and backed by large venture capital firms and health systems.
+Any increased competition for customers could negatively impact our growth and create retention risk for our existing customers and doctors. - · Our significant international operations subject us to additional risks that can adversely affect our business results of operations and financial condition. - If we fail to increase market awareness of our brand and products, expand our sales and marketing operations, improve our sales execution, and increase our sales channels, our business could be harmed.

+• We may require additional capital to support our business growth, and such capital may not be available.